 TRAVEL EUROPE TIPS – OUR CHECKLIST

 It is imperative that one of the first things you do when planning your trip or event is to check historical weather patterns for the time and area you’ll be visiting.
-You never quite know how things are going to pan out.
-But at least don’t be that person desperately trying to sun themselves on the Costa Brava beaches in 65 degree weather, with locals looking on and thinking, “they must be tourists”.
-Europe can have rather extreme weather during summer and Winter.
-Sso it’s important you do your research before you purchase your airline tickets.
+You never quite know how things are going to pan out, but at least don’t be that person desperately trying to sun themselves on the Costa Brava beaches in 65 degree weather, with locals looking on and thinking, “they must be tourists”.
+Europe can have rather extreme weather during summer and winter, so it’s important you do your research before you purchase your airline tickets.

 Check out these websites for further assistance:

 Generally, exchanging your local currency in your destination country is typically your best bet.
 However, timing is everything; you’ll need to take into consideration arriving into town when businesses are open, avoiding public holidays, etc., otherwise you risk remaining without money while you are abroad.